 First, we did it in a very unique way and utilized our local community businesses as partners in the fundraiser.
 I was inspired to do this by another photographer who had some great success in this area.

-3) BOOKING MODELS – I ran a “photo contest” on my personal photography Facebook Fan Page for anyone interested in having their dog in the calendar – the 13 photos with the most votes won the opportunity to have a photo session and be in the calendar.
+I ran a “photo contest” on my Facebook Page for anyone interested in having their dog in the calendar – the 13 photos with the most votes won the opportunity to have a photo session and be in the calendar.

 This was by far the biggest challenge in the whole calendar – but thankfully I had some amazingly flexible people and even when 1 business owner did not show up to open the store, we still made it work!

-It was definitely a lot of work – but since they raised almost $5K with this calendar it was well worth the time and effort put in!
+It was definitely a lot of work – but since they raised just over $5K with this calendar it was well worth the time and effort put in!

 We also received some local press in various newspapers as well!

-2) TAKE CONTROL of the scheduling and locations.
-I had people who wanted to request where their dogs would be shot and times etc. I had to be a little strong than I am used to and let them know that this was something they could not request.
+2) TAKE CONTROL: I had people who wanted to request where their dogs would be shot and times etc. I had to be a little stronger than I am used to and let them know that this was something they could not request.

-3) Plan a backup for the weather.
-One of our outdoor sessions happened during a complete rainstorm – and there was no inside shelter to shoot in.
+3) WEATHER BACKUP: One of our outdoor sessions happened during a complete rainstorm – and there was no inside shelter to shoot in.
 The mom was amazing and we all wore “garbage bags” as rain coats – and the dog was a total trooper, the images were wet, but amazing!

-5) HAVE FUN with it!
-Is it work?
+5) HAVE FUN: Is it work?
 Absolutely, but it was also amazing to see the community come together for this one fundraiser.
 The response was amazing, and the calendar received a lot of praise.

 1) If your group is not working with a photographer – you can visit HeARTsSpeak to get a referral in your area.
 They are a community of artists that use their artistic abilities to help animal shelters.